Captain Edward "Eddie" V. Rickenbacker

 After recovering sufficiently from his ordeal, Rickenbacker decided to continue his Pacific tour.
 On November 22, 1942 another B-17 flew him from Samoa to the South West Pacific Area (SWPA).
 On November 23, 1942 arrived in Port Moresby where he found aircraft playing a critical role in air transport and combat.
 At 5th Air Force (5th AF) Headquarters, he met General George C. Kenney, General Ennis C. Whitehead and General Kenneth N. Walker.
 On November 26, 1942 driven to the Governor General's Residence to meet MacArthur to deliver the message, eat Thanksgiving dinner and was briefed on the war situation.
 The next day, toured airfields at Port Moresby including 14 Mile Drome (Laloki).
 While touring the airfield, he chatted with fighter pilots including 2nd Lt.
 Richard I. Bong and discussed his record of 26 aerial victories.
 During the conversation, Kenney spontaneously promised to give a case of scotch to first pilot to Rickenbacker's World War I record of 26 aerial victories and Rickenbacker promised a second case of scotch.

-U.S. Secretary of War Henry L. Stimson to report on his trip.
+U.S. Secretary of War Henry L. Stimson about his trip.

 Rickenbacker's 26 victories exceeded by Bong